 The Working Capital Ratio indicates whether the Council has enough resources to cover its immediate liabilities (i.e. those liabilities to be met within the next year).
 A ratio of less than one indicates potential liquidity problems.
-The Council's ratio is currently 1.4 (2.0 at 31 March 2023) demonstrating a strong position.
+The Council's ratio is currently 1.1 (1.4 at 31 March 2024) demonstrating a well-managed position.